 Though a clean rental will make or break your ranking score, you also don’t want to spend your life cleaning.
 Why not turn it into a game?
-Time yourself the first occasion you clean according to your new tailored checklist, and note down how long it took.
+Time yourself the first occasion you clean according to your new tailored checklist and note down how long it took.

 The next time you clean, try and beat your record, even by just a minute.
-The time after that, try and beat it again.
+The time after that, try and hit it again.
 Race yourself every time you do your Airbnb cleaning, and you’ll soon have to spruce up your rental down to a fine art.

 3. Start With the Time-Consuming Jobs First